hgreenhut/AoD-Website/_posts/2023-2-20-chess-statistics.md

     white_names.append(white_name)
 ```

 This works for all of the properties I needed except for the moves, which aren't easily accessible.
-"1." doesn't work as the first substring because it appears in the date sometimes.
-So, I used the double empty lines as the substrings, and extracted two characters ahead of usual:
+"1." doesn't work as the first substring because it can appear in the date.
+So, I used the double empty lines as the substrings, and extracted two characters ahead of the first substring:

 ```python
     sub1 = "\n\n"